Stem Cell Treatment for Stroke Patients

 However, injection of stem cells into the cerebrospinal fluid (the liquid surrounding the brain and spine which fills its internal spaces) in stroke patients, has significantly improved the functional recovery without serious side effects.
 Stroke patients who have received intravenous infusions of MSCs have experienced significant functional improvements with fewer neurological deficits and without adverse cell-related, serological or imaging defined effects.

-Treatment with stem cells does not only offer a chance for a better and quicker recovery due to the effective neurological regeneration, but it also has the advantage to be used with all conventional treatment strategies; it has been shown to synergize with them.
+Treatment with stem cells does not only offer a chance for a better and quicker recovery due to the effective neurological regeneration, but it also has the advantage that it can be used alongside all conventional treatment strategies; it has even been shown to synergize with them.

-Stem cell research has allowed us to develop a novel treatment that with an entirely new therapeutical approach in the treatment of stroke.
-With the ANOVA Stem Cell Secretome, we offer a novel and promising treatment option for stroke.
+Stem cell research has allowed ANOVA, A German Stem Cell Clinic in the heart of Europe, to offer a novel treatment with a new therapeutical approach: The ANOVA Stem Cell Secretome is a cell free and promising treatment option for stroke.

-Feel free to give us a call, whether you wish to apply for a treatment, or simply get more information.
-We are always here for you.
+Call us today, whether you wish to apply for a treatment, or simply receive more information.

 Figure: A diseased carotid artery can not only narrow down the blood path to the brain, but also break off and block the cerebral artery completely, causing a stroke.